-In September 2020, the new T Level qualification was introduced.
-Subject choices at T Level will be expanded over the next few years, with the introduction of seven new subjects in September 2021, alongside the three already on offer.
+As of September 2020, the new T Level qualification was introduced.
+Subject choices at T Level continue to expand.
 It is likely that schools and colleges will begin to focus on T Level, A level and BTEC as the preferred qualification choices for sixth form, and so other qualifications may be phased out gradually.